Posted on 06/04/2019 at 02:00 PM by Electric Ease

-Day 1 – What is Gross Profit?:
+Day 1 – What is Gross Profit?

 To a contractor, this means the money remaining from a project after all of the direct costs associated with the completion of that project have been subtracted from the total sale of the project.

 Why is gross profit important to know and understand?
 Think of gross profit as the pulse of your company.
 If margins are too low, your business may struggle.
 If margins become abnormally high, you may be at risk of bidding yourself out of contention.
 Once you begin to track project costs, you will have an accurate picture of what you need to adjust to make future projects more fruitful.
-You might need to adjust your labor burden by adding lower cost labor to a project.
+You might need to adjust your labor burden by adding lower-cost labor to a project.
 There may be missing items in a bid such as scissor lifts or digging equipment.
 Finally, knowing your margin allows you to assess if certain projects are right for your company.
 Your company may not be the right fit for certain projects and that’s okay!
-Knowing your company’s strengths allows you to focus on projects that are the right fit to produce profit.
+Knowing your company’s strengths allows you to focus on projects that are the right fit to produce a profit.

 Total Project Bid = $25,000